charlottedvl/charlottedvl/README.md

 ### Hi there 👋

-I'm currently studying at ISEP university, an engeenering school in Paris.
+I'm currently studying at Cranfield University (UK) as part as a double-degree with my French University, ISEP, an engeenering school in Paris.

 Don't hesitate to contact me for any collaboration !